 Provide students with a narrative or expository essay where there is some redundancy of a topic or repetition of words.
 As a group, decide to combine ideas that are redundant or remove one altogether.
 For repetitive words, ask students to look through the thesaurus and choose synonyms to consider.
 Nice is a word students may use repetitively.
 They delete the three extra uses of it and replace those with pleasant, kind, caring.

 Show students another essay, or two or three, where the writer goes off topic.
 Ask them to find similar places in their own writing and make note to remove or rewrite those sections.

 In that argumentative essay or short story, maybe the ending is a better beginning?
 Show students text examples where the writer begins with the end or the middle of the story (for narrative), or, for argumentative, where a writer begins with the devastating results of a policy or environmental disaster, then moves to persuade readers in the rest of the essay.

 Would the narrative story be better if written chronologically?
 Or should the claims and evidence follow in an order related to the most important point, or should you save the best point and evidence until the end?

 Show your students models of different ways to organize narrative, informational, and argumentative essays.
 You may even wish to provide scissors and ask them to cut up a draft and mix around the order to see how it reads.

 Honoring the Revision Stage

-We teachers sometimes combine revising and editing -- and this confuses our students.
+We teachers sometimes combine revising and editing—and this confuses our students.
 Revision is making it better, and editing is making it correct.
-Sure, some editing (grammar and conventions clean up) might occur during the revision stage, and that's great.
-But as my colleague, and Edutopia blogger, Jane Hancock says, the revision stage is about tightening, brightening, and sharpening the writing.
+Sure, some editing (cleaning up grammar and conventions) might occur during the revision stage, and that’s great.
+But as my colleague Jane Hancock says, the revision stage is about tightening, brightening, and sharpening the writing.